-As you plan out your professional future, whether that includes a job change, promotion, or graduation, you may be wondering: “should I hire a résumé writer?”
-A more specific question you may be wondering is: “should I hire a nurse résumé writer?”
+As you plan out your professional future as a nurse, whether that includes a job change, promotion, or graduation, you may be wondering: “should I hire a nurse resume writing service?”

 There can be drawbacks as well, such as cost and making sure that the résumé writer understands your professional history and future goals.

-Who Should Hire a Nurse Résumé Writer (and who should not)
+Who Should Hire a Nurse Resume Writing Service (and who should not)

-I personally think that being able to write your own résumé is a tremendously valuable skill!
+I personally think that being able to write your own résumé as a nurse (or any other professional) is a tremendously valuable skill!

 To be honest, that is how I got into writing résumés for other people…by learning to write my own (and doing it well!).